 Bed Bath & Beyond to cut workers and close 150 stores

 Bed Bath & Beyond on Wednesday said it is cutting 20% of its corporate and supply-chain staff and closing 150 poor-performing stores as it seeks to cut costs amid a sales slump.
-Shares of the company fell 9% in pre-market trading.
+Shares of the company plunged 25% in morning trading.

 Bed Bath & Beyond has been struggling with declining sales and mounting losses as consumers have shifted to competitors.
 Earlier this year, GlobalData analyst Neil Saunders noted in a research report that the chain's stores are "rather messy and lack basic merchandising discipline."
 While its shares had attracted meme-stock traders, the retailer lost one of its big investors earlier this month when Ryan Cohen, the billionaire founder of online pet food company Chewy, sold his stake.